 If the windows continue to fog up, despite proper ventilation, you should under no circumstances ignore this.
 The cause could also be leaking, such as damaged or porous seals, which form a cold or heat bridge.
 This can have unpleasant side effects, such as a high loss of energy or mould growth in the long run.
 We recommend notifying a window service team and obtaining professional and expert advice.
 A service technician will inspect your windows and rectify the cause if necessary.

-For more information and advice contact a friendly member of the Internorm team.
+For more information and advice, contact your local Internorm distribution partner.